 The healthcare industry has undergone significant changes over recent years.
-From the development of new treatments to changes in government policy, medical practices are constantly being updated, innovated, and transformed.
+From the fight against COVID-19 to changes in government policy, medical practices are constantly being updated, innovated, and transformed.
 Major technological breakthroughs have simplified processes, given patients greater access to medical records, and improved out-of-pocket collections.

 There are seven new healthcare trends that could change the industry forever.
 The following tools are used to enhance current medical practices, open doors to new treatment opportunities, and give patients a better user experience.